MobileSystem7/mobilesystem7.github.io/_posts/2014-11-25-jruby-java-testing.md

 ## Using Pry

-To figure this out, we are going to use pry, a ruby debugging utility.
+To figure this out, we are going to use pry, a Ruby debugging utility.
-First, we install it using the ruby gems package manager:
+First, we install it using the Ruby gems package manager:

     gem install pry